Open letter against ProtectEU

 The EU vs encryption?
 It's time that politicians understand that encryption protects us all!

-Today a coalition of ~40 organizations and 40+ individuals, including our founder Matthias Pfau, have published a joint letter urging the EU to not undermine encryption with the new ProtectEU draft.
+Today a coalition of ~90 organizations and individuals, including Tuta, have published a joint letter urging the EU to not undermine encryption with the new ProtectEU draft.

 Matthias Pfau, CEO of Tuta, warns that if the EU continues down this path, it risks losing innovative, privacy-focused companies and the trust of its citizens: